pebble-dev/pebble-dev.github.io/howto.md

 Part two: connect the Pebble app to Rebble Web Services.

 * On the phone, open a decent browser (like Chrome), and go to [auth.rebble.io](https://auth.rebble.io/).
 * You are greeted with a number of ways to sign in.
-Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with *You're all set!*.
-Read the page, then tap the *get started now* link in the first paragraph.
+Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with *You're all set!* Read the page, then tap the *get started now* link in the first paragraph.
-* You are redirected to [boot.rebble.io](https://boot.rebble.io/), and are greeted with *Here we go!*.
-Read the page, then tap the *switch to Rebble* button.
+* You are redirected to [boot.rebble.io](https://boot.rebble.io/), and are greeted with *Here we go!* Read the page, then tap the *switch to Rebble* button.
 The browser asks if you want to open it with Pebble.
 Tap *Open*.
 * If it won't open with Pebble, you'll need to use another browser and restart from the first bullet of this part two.
 * The Pebble app opens.
 One of three things will then happen:
 * * A Rebble screen will appear.
 It may have an orange spinner above it; you can safely ignore this.